-Even though traditional display advertising is still an important part of most publishers’ revenue, the need for diversification has led publishers to start working on new options for advertisers.
+Even though traditional display advertising is still an important part of most publishers’ revenue, the need for diversification has led the publishing industry to start working on new options for advertisers.

 Complex audience demands, banner fatigue and more evolved advertising needs, are powerful reasons for publishers to focus more and more on products where their content is not just the perfect environment for advertisers to place their ads, but the cornerstone of the whole advertising strategy.